 These mistakes place the population of approximately 8.4 million residents around the facility at extreme risk of a major disaster, as well as likely radioactive contamination of the ocean and beach areas around the facility.

-Of concern also was the fact that Edison did not disclose this near-miss at their own meeting and it seems such events have happened at least one other time, also not disclosed.
-Edison has no plan for what to do if a real disaster should unfold.
+- --> Camera systems are not utilized to allow workers to safely watch the canister at all times. - --> Of concern also was the fact that Edison did not disclose this near-miss at their own meeting. - --> It seems such events have happened at least one other time, also not disclosed. - --> Edison has no plan for what to do if a real disaster should unfold.